Layers of the Atmosphere.

 • Respiration: All living organisms release CO2 back into the atmosphere by breaking down glucose for energy in a process called respiration.

 The balance between these various processes determines the concentration of CO2 in the atmosphere and, by extension, the Earth’s climate.
-Human activities, particularly the burning of fossil fuels and deforestation, are significantly altering the carbon cycle, increasing the amount of CO2 in the atmosphere and contributing to climate change.
+Human activities, particularly burning fossil fuels and deforestation, are significantly altering the carbon cycle, increasing the amount of CO2 in the atmosphere and contributing to climate change.

 (Retrieved from https://toolkit.climate.gov/topics/ecosystem-vulnerability/carbon-balance)